M-Shreya/Online-Voting-System/README.md

 A PHP-based Online Voting System allowing secure and efficient voting process.

+## Requirements
+- PHP 7.4+
+- MySQL (local or cloud server)
+- Web server (e.g., Apache)

 ## Features
-- Secure User and Party authentication
+- Secure User and Party registration
 - Easy vote casting and result calculation
 - Real-time result display
 - Does not allow a user to vote twice

-## Requirements
-- PHP 7.4+
-- MySQL (local or cloud server)
-- Web server (e.g., Apache)

 ## Installation

 ### Set up the database
-- Import the `database.sql` file into your MySQL database using MySQL Workbench or any other preferred tool.
+- Import `database.sql` file into your MySQL database using MySQL Workbench or any other preferred tool.
 - **Note**: A MySQL cloud server has been used here.
 Update the database credentials in `config.php` with your cloud server credentials.

 ### Configure the application